bernedom/bernedom.github.io/_posts/2024-01-24-cmake-library-setup.md

     └── internal.hpp
 ```

-The library will expose a class `Greeter::Hello` that contains a `greet()` function that prints "Hello ${name} from a library".
-This class is declared in the `include/hello/hello.hpp`.
-Internally it uses a private function called `print_impl` which is defined in The `internal.cpp` and `internal.hpp` files are used to demonstrate how to hide symbols from the library interface.
+The library will expose a class `Greeter::Hello` that contains a `greet()` function that prints "Hello ${name} from a library" and it is declared in the `include/hello/hello.hpp`.
+Internally it uses a private function called `print_impl` which is defined in The `internal.cpp` and `internal.hpp` files.
+These are used to demonstrate how to hide symbols from the library interface.
 The `GreeterConfig.cmake.in` file is used to configure the CMake package file that will be used to make the library usable with `find_package()`.

 Let's have a look at the public header file `include/greeter/hello.hpp`: